 4. Domain Extensions and Registry Rules

-WHOIS data availability can vary depending on the top-level domain (TLD).
-For example, some country-code TLDs (ccTLDs) have different WHOIS policies that may restrict access to registrant information.
+How much WHOIS data you can access actually changes depending on the top-level domain (TLD).
+Some country-code TLDs have their own WHOIS policies that might block access to registrant information.

 How to Use WHOIS to Look Up Domain Ownership

-To look up domain ownership, you can use WHOIS lookup tools provided by registrars, domain registries, or third-party services.
-These tools query the WHOIS database and display available registration information.
+If you want to look up domain ownership, you can use WHOIS lookup tools.
+These come from registrars, domain registries, or third-party services.
+They query the WHOIS database and show you whatever registration info is available.

 Steps for Conducting a WHOIS Lookup